RAHMSA

 Since food and accommodation were provided, attendees were paid daily allowances.

 The workshop took place from 31 August to 7 September 2023.
 A free shuttle was arranged between Windhoek and the Erongo.
 To benefit from it the attendees had to be in Windhoek on the morning of 31 August.
-It is strongly recommended that they arrived the day before and spent one night in Windhoek before travelling to the Erongo.
-To this end, the cost of this night was covered by IRN RAHMSA.
+It was strongly recommended that they arrived the day before and spent one night in Windhoek before travelling to the Erongo.
+To this end, the cost of this night was also covered by IRN RAHMSA.

 Accommodation